Terms and Conditions Cottage Metsäranta – Savoranta – Finland

 Upon arrival at the holiday home, the tenant is obliged to inspect the holiday home and the immediate surroundings for any unsafe situations.
 If in the tenant’s opinion there is an unsafe situation, he will immediately inform the lessor of this.
 The tenant will give the landlord a reasonable time to put the situation in order.

-Overnight of visitors is only allowed with the prior consent of the landlord and payment of an additional rent to be agreed.
-It is not allowed to leave people in the holiday home, other than the tenant and any persons or friends, acquaintances or family he has designated.
+Visitors are only allowed to stay overnight after prior permission from the landlord and payment of an additional rent to be agreed.
+It is not allowed to admit persons in the holiday home, other than the tenant and any persons or friends, acquaintances or family designated by him.
 The tenant is responsible for all persons mentioned.

 In case of violation of the above provisions, the lease agreement will be terminated with immediate effect and access to the holiday home will be refused.
 The tenant remains the full rent.
 After termination of the agreement, the lessor is entitled to rent the rented property directly to another party.